Small Society Lotteries (raffles, lotteries and tombolas) Licence

 Can I make my application online?

 Please note that at the present time there is no facility to submit online applications.
-The application form is available on this website - see Further Information and links.
+The application form is available on this website - see documents.
 Once completed this should be sent to:

 Test Valley Borough Council